peekdistrict/peekdistrict/CONTRIBUTING.md

 To start, we are simply eleborating upon other people's work on Open Street Map.
 This is already not a unique project, and your contribution will assist a greater privacy effort globally.
 Open Source projects require many hands to make things progress.
 Even just a few minutes of your time will improve your knowledge, but the ultimate goal is to improve the data available.

-As a reflection of this, we are initially using the same workfloe already started in OSM (nicely seen in the Germany based project [Surveillance Under Serveillance](https://kamba4.crux.uberspace.de/)).
+As a reflection of this, we are initially using the same workflow already started in OSM (nicely seen in the Germany based project [Surveillance Under Serveillance](https://kamba4.crux.uberspace.de/)).
 We will not be using a collaborative database, as Open Street Map will handle this for us.
 You might feel a little overwhelmed, but the basic workflow is this:

   * Spot a camera
   * Note its location